Jemoka/blag/content/posts/KBhiclr2025_friday_posterss.md

 ## ICLR2025 Georgiev: attribute to delete {#iclr2025-georgiev-attribute-to-delete}

-Key insight: learn a data model which then allows you to perturb what pieces of input pre-training data is relevant to the actual output, using this,, with counterfactual for what the correct unlearned outcome is, and then tune against that.
+Key; learn a data model which then allows you to perturb what pieces of input pre-training data is relevant to the actual output, using this,, with counterfactual for what the correct unlearned outcome is, and then tune against that.